 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Often, the pain can be managed with non-operative interventions, especially in the earlier stages of arthritis.
-Treatment such as oral or topical anti-inflammatories, a specific exercise program, some activity modification or formal physical therapy can get patients back to their active lifestyle.
-When these options fail to provide relief, surgery may be offered.
+“Often, the pain can be managed with non-operative interventions, especially in the earlier stages of arthritis,” says Dr. Surace.
+He says treatment such as oral or topical anti-inflammatories, a specific exercise program, some activity modification or formal physical therapy can get many patients back to their active lifestyle.
+But when these options fail to provide relief, surgery may be an option.

 There are a number of reasons for the increase, especially among the younger patients.
 First and foremost, a total hip replacement is a very successful procedure.
 Patients debilitated by hip pain see friends and neighbors return to an active lifestyle shortly after having hip replacement surgery.
-Most patients can return to most activities, including sports, successfully after a hip replacement.
+“Most patients can return to most activities, including sports, successfully after a hip replacement,” says Dr. Surace.

-Newer materials mean the implants used in hip replacements are lasting longer than ever.
-Currently, based on data available, it is estimated that there is a 90 percent chance implants being used today are still functioning well at 20 years.
+Newer materials mean the implants used in hip replacements last longer than ever.
+Currently, based on data available, it is estimated that there’s a 90% chance implants being used today are still functioning well at 20 years, with many lasting longer than that.
+And once these implants have reached their limit, the revision now is usually a simple modular exchange instead of a larger revision of all components.
 As a result, many patients who were once told they were “too young” for hip replacement are now able to undergo surgery and return to their active lifestyle.

 As a result of advanced therapy protocols, the hospital stay and time to recover has greatly decreased.
-Our average hospital stay is about 1.5 days for all patients, and less than that in the younger population.
-It’s not uncommon to see patients able to walk without assistive devices in as little as two weeks to three weeks, and patients often can return to work in the same time frame, depending on their job requirements and motivation.
+“Our average hospital stay is about 1.5 days for all patients, and less than that in the younger population,” says Dr. Surace.
+He says it’s not uncommon to see patients able to walk without assistive devices in as little as two to three weeks, and patients often can return to work in the same time frame, depending on their job requirements and motivation.